Mt Everest Expedition North Side

 - Surface transportation on private vehicles both in Nepal & Tibet as per the itinerary

-- 6 oxygen bottles (4L) for each member & 4 oxygen bottles (4L) for climbing Sherpa
+- 6 bottle's of poisk oxygen(4L) for each member & 4 bottle's of poisk oxygen (4L) for climbing sherpa

 - International airfare to and from Kathmandu

 - Travel & medical insurance including insurance for emergency rescue & evacuation

-- Lunches & dinners in Kathmandu
+- Lunch and dinner in Kathmandu

 - Personal expenses such as telephone, laundry, bottled water, bar bills, etc.

-- Trekking/climbing gear (also available on hire)
+- Trekking/Climbing gear (also available on hire)

-- Summit bonus for Sherpa (USD 1500) & tips for local staffs
+- Summit Bonus for Sherpa & tips for local staffs ($1500+300)

 - Any extra cost arising out of natural calamities or cancellation of the program